Traditional Customs and Costumes in Laos: Festivals, Attire, and Religious Beliefs

 What are the spiritual traditions of mountain tribes?

-Many mountain tribes practice ancestral animism based on the worship of nature spirits, ancestors, and elements.
-Some rituals still include symbolic sacrifices (animals) within very codified community frameworks.
+Many tribes practice animism centered on nature spirits, ancestors, and ritual sacrifices within strict community customs.

 Has Laos been influenced by Vietnam?